Who was Thich Nhat Hanh?

 Interbeing

-Interbeing — the English word Thich Nhat Hanh coined for the Vietnamese Tương Tức — is his rendering of pratītyasamutpāda, dependent origination.
-Nothing arises independently; every phenomenon is constituted by everything else.
+[Interbeing](lexicon:interbeing) is Thich Nhat Hanh's English word for the Vietnamese Tương Tức.
+It is his rendering of pratītyasamutpāda, or dependent origination§.
+Nothing arises on its own.
+Every phenomenon is constituted by everything else.
 'If you are a poet,' he wrote, 'you will see clearly that there is a cloud floating in this sheet of paper.'
 The cloud contains the rain that grew the tree.
 The logger contains his parents and the education that shaped his hands.
 A sheet of paper contains the whole cosmos.
-The teaching is doctrinal — this is classical Mahāyāna — but he made it inhabitable by ordinary prose.
+The teaching is doctrinal and classical Mahāyāna§ in content.
+He made it inhabitable through ordinary prose.

 Engaged Buddhism